sentryguides/sentry/source/heroes/crystal_maiden.md

 ### Overview

-Crystal Maiden is a flexible support hero that provides team-wide mana regenaration, a disable on a short cooldown and a high-damage, although hard to use, ultimate.
+Crystal Maiden is a flexible support hero that provides team-wide mana regeneration, a disable on a short cooldown and a high-damage, although hard to use, ultimate.

 <% partial :procon do %>